-Introduction: Uniform fungicide trials (UFT) were conducted over the last years (2018, 2019, and 2020) to compare the efficacy of Miravis Ace®, a new Succinate Dehydrogenase Inhibitor (SDHI; Adepidyn/Pydiflumetofen) + Demethylation Inhibitor (DMI; Propiconazole) fungicide, when applied at, before, or after anthesis, or sequentially with a DMI fungicide to that of a standard anthesis-only application of Prosaro® or Caramba®.
+Introduction: Uniform fungicide trials (UFT) were conducted over the last years (2018, 2019, 2020, and 2021) to compare the efficacy of Miravis Ace®, a new Succinate Dehydrogenase Inhibitor (SDHI; Adepidyn/Pydiflumetofen) + Demethylation Inhibitor (DMI; Propiconazole) fungicide, when applied at, before, or after anthesis, or sequentially with a DMI fungicide to that of a standard anthesis-only application of Prosaro® or Caramba®.
 Miravis Ace was recently labeled for management of diseases of wheat, barley, and other small grain crops, and preliminary results from a limited number of trials showed that when applied at early anthesis (Feekes 10.5.1) or within the first 6 days after anthesis (DAA), it was just as effective as Prosaro and Caramba (2,3).
 However, one of the primary questions addressed in the UFTs was whether Miravis Ace was just as effective when applied at Feekes 10.3 (early heading).
 If it is, this will extend the application window to as many as 10 days, allowing greater flexibility in terms of application timing.
 In addition, having a new, effective fungicide, particularly one of a different chemistry, and a wider application window will create opportunities for evaluating two-treatment fungicide programs for FHB and DON management.
 Several two-treatment programs were evaluated in this study.
-Results from the three years are summarized herein.
+Results from the four years are summarized herein.

-Materials and Methods: To accomplish the aforementioned objective, field experiments were conducted in 16 US wheat-growing states in 2018, 2019 and 2020.
-The standard protocol consisted of the application of fungicide treatments (Table 1) to plots of a susceptible cultivar.
+Materials and Methods: To accomplish the aforementioned objective, field experiments were conducted in 16 US wheat-growing states in 2018, 2019, 2020 and 2021.
+The standard protocol consisted of the application of the fungicide treatments in Table 1 to plots of a susceptible cultivar.
 The experimental design was a randomized complete block, with at least 4 replicate blocks.
 In all experiments, plots were artificially inoculated with either F. graminearum-colonized grain spawn or a spore suspension of the fungus applied approximately 24-36 hours after anthesis.
 Plots were mistirrigated during and shortly after anthesis in some experiments to enhance inoculum production and infection.
 FHB index (IND) was rated or calculated as previously described (1) on 60-100 spikes per plot at approximately Feekes growth stage 11.2.
 Grain was harvested and samples were sent to a USWBSI-supported laboratory for mycotoxin analysis.
-Linear mixed models (multi-location) were fitted to the pooled arcsine square root-transformed IND and log-transformed DON data to evaluate treatment effects.
-Efficacy of fungicide treatment was estimated using percent reduction in IND and DON relative to the nontreated check.
+Separate linear mixed models (multi-location) were fitted to arcsine square root-transformed IND and log-transformed DON data pooled across environments (trial x state x year combinations) to evaluate treatment effects.
+Efficacy of fungicide treatment was estimated based on percent reduction in IND and DON relative to the nontreated check.

 Table 1.
 The following treatments were randomly assigned to experimental units.
-All fungicide treatments were applied along with a nonionic surfactant.
+All fungicide treatment mixtures included a nonionic surfactant at a rate of 0.125% (vol/vol)

 Treatment - product, rate, and timing

 Core

 1 Nontreated check

 2 Prosaro at 6.5 fl oz/A at anthesis

 3 Caramba at 13.5 fl oz/A at anthesis

 4 Miravis Ace at 13.7 fl oz/A at Feekes 10.3

 5 Miravis Ace at 13.7 fl oz/A at anthesis

 6 Miravis Ace at 13.7 fl oz/A at anthesis followed by Prosaro at 6.5 fl oz/A 4-6 DAA

 7 Miravis Ace at 13.7 fl oz/A at anthesis followed by Caramba at 13.5 fl oz/A 4-6 DAA

 Optional

 8 Miravis Ace at 13.7 fl oz/A at anthesis followed by tebuconazole at 4 fl oz/A 4-6 DAA

 9 Miravis Ace at 13.7 fl oz/A at 4-6 DAA

-DAA = days after anthosis
+DAA = days after anthesis